Etta Place: Ethel Bishop

 Place's real name has been suggested to be Ethel Bishop.
-Such a woman lived at another brothel, at 212 Concho Street, around the corner from Madame Porter's.
+A woman by that name lived at a brothel at 212 Concho Street, around the corner from Madame Porter's in San Antonio, the brothel that the Wild Bunch is known to have frequented.
 On the 1900 census, Bishop's occupation was given as "unemployed music teacher".
 Born in West Virginia in September 1876, she was 23 at the time.
 The Ethel Bishop hypothesis combines the claim that she was a schoolteacher with the one that she was a prostitute.